PiercingDan/spark-Jupyter-AWS/README.md

 ```
 The environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` will allow you to access your S3 buckets in Spark.
 The rest of the commands set up necessary paths.
 Save your `.bashrc` file and source it.

 Now, we are going to run Jupyter with Pyspark.
-The following steps is modified from this [tutorial](http://blog.insightdatalabs.com/jupyter-on-apache-spark-step-by-step/).
+The following steps are modified from this [tutorial](http://blog.insightdatalabs.com/jupyter-on-apache-spark-step-by-step/).

 I put the following commands in a shell script `jupyter_setup.sh`.